-Although an occupational disease is excluded from the term "injury" as defined in Miss.
-Code Ann. §71-3-3 (b) (1972, as amended), that code section goes on to say that "...provided that, except as otherwise specified, all provisions of this chapter apply equally to occupational diseases as well as injury.
-The net result of that provision is that occupational diseases can be compensable, and the analysis is usually focused on the medical proof as to whether or not the job caused the alleged medical problem.
+Occupational diseases can be compensable and the analysis is usually focused on the medical proof as to whether or not the job caused the alleged occupational disease or contributed to the development of the disease/injury in a significant manner.
 Cases have supported a finding of compensability involving allegations of increased blood pressure, cardiac problems, strokes, and many other medical problems.
-Again the cases are all unique and require a clear understanding of the allegations, the job in question, and the medical opinions addressing causation.
+Cases are all unique and require a clear understanding of the allegations, the job in question, and the medical opinions addressing causation.